TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-25-let-changelog-linker-generate-changelog-for-you.md

     <br>
     <br>
     Yes?
 Then you'll love *Changelog Linker*.
 A PHP CLI tool that does all this boring work for you.
-tweet: "New Post on my Blog: Let Changelog Linker Generate CHANGELOG.md for You"
+tweet: "New Post on my Blog: Let Changelog Linker Generate CHANGELOG.md for You #github #keepachangelog #staylazy #markdown"
 related_items: [72]
 ---